lamttran/intasymm/README.md

 This package accompanies the paper "A Cross-Validation Statistical Framework for Asymmetric Data Integration" by Lam Tran, Kevin He, and Hui Jiang.

-Before using, please download the required RcppArmadillo functions from https://github.com/lamttran/intasymmRcppArma
+Before using, please download and install the required RcppArmadillo functions from https://github.com/lamttran/intasymmRcppArma with install_github("lamttran/intasymmRcppArma")
 # Try it out
 You can quickly run some simulated examples by using the following functions: